microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/id-card-ocr/README.md

 ## Redact personal information

 This document contains personal information.
 You might want to create a redacted version of the original image in order to share it in a report.
-We can make use of the Blur transform engineto do this automatically for us.
+We can make use of the Blur transform engine to do this automatically for us.

 ### Event Processing